symfony-cmf/create-bundle/README.md

 This bundle is part of the [Symfony Content Management Framework (CMF)](http://cmf.symfony.com/) and licensed under the [MIT License](LICENSE).

-The CreateBundle integrates create.js and the createphp helper library into Symfony2.
+The CreateBundle integrates CreateJS and the CreatePHP helper library into Symfony2.

-Create.js is a comprehensive web editing interface for Content Management Systems.
+CreateJS is a comprehensive web editing interface for Content Management Systems.
+Using RDFa annotations in the content, it makes any content editable directly in the front end.

 Createphp is a PHP library to help with RDFa annotation of documents and entities.

 ## Requirements

 * Symfony 2.2.x
-* Create.js (included in this project as a git submodule)
+* CreateJS (included in this project as a git submodule)
 * See also the `require` section of [composer.json](composer.json)